What Is a Spinal Shock? Symptoms, Causes and How Long it Lasts

 - Planning for release to a rehabilitation facility.

 - Mental health counseling.

 Spinal cord injuries vary greatly from person to person, and can change in response to physical therapy.
 Moreover, it’s difficult to predict the prognosis until swelling diminishes.
-Thus the early days of treatment center around stabilization, future planning, and adjustment to the shock of an SCI.
+Thus the early days of treatment center around stabilization, future planning, and adjustment to the shock of a SCI.

-Long-Term Prognosis After Spinal Shock
+Prognosis of Spinal Shock

 Spinal cord injuries tend to change over time.
 The more severely compressed the spinal cord is, the less likely full recovery will be.
-And if the spinal cord is severed, full recovery is extremely unlikely.
+If the spinal cord is severed, full recovery is extremely unlikely.
 The location of the injury is also a good indicator of prognosis.
 The lower the injury is, the less severe the mobility and other impairments will be.